NeriRos/learning-rabbitmq/README.md

 The goal is to experiment with RabbitMQ and Kubernetes.

+### Problems

+1. [ ] RabbitMQ Username and password are regenerated everytime the cluster operator is deployed. and defining a default username and password doesn't work.

 ### What I've done to set up the project

 #### Setup